-Within Westergate there is reasonable provision and distribution of local shops, including a post office, convenience stores and a small Spar shop at the Esso petrol filling station.
+Within Westergate there is reasonable provision and distribution of local shops, including convenience stores and a small Spar shop at the Esso petrol filling station.
 On the eastern boundary of the parish there is a further convenience store and post office.